StudyCrew/StudyCrew/README.md

 1. `pnpm i` the required dependencies.

-1. `pnpm build-dev` to launch the development server.
+1. `pnpm dev` to launch the development server.

 ## Contributing
 Interested in contributing?
 Check out our contribution guide to learn how you can get involved and contribute to StudyCrew's development.